 To book a time to meet with Jess please contact us.

-It’s a pleasure to be working with Scott as a student this year.
-Scott is a student of the Master of Counselling program at Yorkville University and comes to our practice with many years of experience working in the helping fields of addiction and nursing.
+I am excited to be working with Carmella as a student this year.
+Carmella is a student of the Masters of Social Work program at Wilfrid Laurier University and comes to our practice with many years of experience supporting adults and youth in mental health through her work with government and non-profit agencies.